humdrum-tools/humdrum-documentation/guide/ch39/index.md

 -   Use <span class="unix">grep</span> to search for titles, or composers, or opus numbers, etc., in order to ensure that the file or files you are searching are the ones you want.
-Also check to ensure that you are not searching materials that don\'t belong in the input.
+Also check to ensure that you are not searching materials that don't belong in the input.
 -   Be wary of searching duplicated materials.
 Create inventories of titles, opus numbers, etc., and use **uniq -d** to identify unwanted duplicate copies of works or files.